P1kM1n/StreamDeck/README.md

   Replace the existing actions with your desired applications.
 For example, if you want to launch Photoshop, replace ``'open_1': subprocess.run(["C:\\Program Files\\Adobe\\Adobe Photoshop\\Photoshop.exe"]).``
   Save the file.

+5. Customize the icons:
+On your client device replace the icons in the Icons folder with your preferred icons.
+Unsurprisingly you will need to change the file references in the code of client.py.

 6. Running the program:
    Open client.py on your client device (probably a pi or something similar) and open server.py on your main computer.